Hit-and-Run Lawsuit Loans

 Hit-and-Run Injury Claims

-Hit-and-run cases are a lot trickier when it comes to filing a claim.
+Hit-and-run cases are trickier when it comes to filing a claim.
 The first step is to notify the police, who will attempt to track down the driver.
-If police locate the guilty party, you can file a claim against their insurance company.
+If the police locate the at-fault party, you can file a claim against their insurance company.
 However, if they do not find the driver, your only option is to file a claim with your own insurance company.
-In the event of a hit-and-run, follow the tips below to increase your likelihood of finding the guilty party.
+In the event of a hit-and-run, follow the tips below to increase your likelihood of finding the responsible driver.

 • Try to remember everything about the driver’s car.
-This includes color, model and license plate state.
+This includes the color, model, and license plate state.

 • Make observations and take photos of the scene.
 You never know what evidence will help your case.